Mobile Phones at The Priory School

 Safe use of phones

 With the increasing usage and popularity of mobile phones, it is worth noting a few points of safety.
 We spend time in school educating the students in appropriate use of their phones and e-safety.
-However, unfortunately, we are also aware of some serious and potentially dangerous misuse.
-We urge parents to monitor the use of their child’s phone, ensuring they are using age-appropriate apps and websites, remembering that social media profiles are not legal for those under the age of 13.
+However, unfortunately we are also aware of some serious and potentially dangerous misuse.
+We urge parents to monitor the use of their child’s phone, ensuring they are using age-appropriate apps and websites and remembering that social media profiles are not legal for those under the age of 13.
 We are also aware that a number of students use their phones, unmonitored, late into the night.
-This not only potentially exposes them to further inappropriate material but results in tired and over-stimulated learners.
+This not only potentially exposes them to further inappropriate material, but results in tired and over-stimulated learners.
 Please contact the school to discuss any concerns you have regarding the safe use of phones.